-Sara Jabbari is a Birmingham and MRC Fellow in mathematical biology.
+Sara Jabbari is a Birmingham Fellow in mathematical biology.
 Specialising in the modelling of gene regulation networks using both numerical and analytical approaches, her work spans a range of biological applications, from drug development to bioenergy to understanding bacterial behaviour.
 Her MRC fellowship has afforded her the opportunity to gain experimental training in order to generate the complementary data required to adopt a truly interdisciplinary approach to mathematical modelling in biology.

 Sara Jabbari graduated from Durham University in 2003, incorporating a year of study at the Université Louis Pasteur in Strasbourg, France.
 She went on to complete a PhD in mathematical modelling of cell-cell bacterial communication under the supervision of Prof. John R. King at the University of Nottingham.